 With all the recreation and excitement Colorado offers, it’s always rewarding to visit natural hot springs.
 Both resorts and free primitive pools can be found.
 They are hidden across the Rockies in many mountain towns.
 Most are open to the public, although some are private and for guests only.

 From developed, spa resorts to free, primitive, undeveloped pools, Colorado has a range of natural hot springs.
 You can find them on the southern Front Range or all throughout the mountains.
-Mostly all resorts are open year-round, and some of the primitive soak as well.
+Mostly all resorts are open year-round, and some of the primitive soaks are as well.

-These hot springs all offer lodging and are open to overnight guests only.
-They don’t permit day visitors, except for Waunita Hot Springs, which does from October through May only.
+These hot springs all offer lodging accommodations and are open to overnight guests only.
+They don’t permit day visitors, except for Waunita Hot Springs, which does from time to time, please call that Gunnison County resort ahead of time.
 Reserve your private hot springs adventure today.

 Featured Hot Springs

 One of the country’s fastest growing metropolitan areas, the Denver Metro boasts more than 3 million…

 Guide to Natural Hot Springs in Colorado